elalish/manifold/README.md

 ### Java / Clojure

-Unoffocial java bindings are currently maintained in [a fork](https://github.com/SovereignShop/manifold).
+Unofficial java bindings are currently maintained in [a fork](https://github.com/SovereignShop/manifold).

 There is also a Clojure [library](https://github.com/SovereignShop/clj-manifold3d).